 Planning Your Trip to New Zealand

 When deciding on a trip to New Zealand, the first step is to determine if you want to visit the North Island, the South Island, or both.
-While you can make a few stops on either island in five days, to cross over from one to the other requires at least seven days.
-However, 10 days is the sweet spot to ensure you can thoroughly explore one island, or venture into both.
+While you can make a few stops on either island in five days, crossing over from one to the other requires at least seven days.
+However, 10 days is the sweet spot to ensure you can thoroughly explore one island or venture into both.